 Your Film Independent Spirit Awards questions—answered.

 We accept submissions for the 2019 Spirit Awards beginning on August 14, 2018 and ending on October 9, 2018.
 A link to the 2019 submission form will be available here.
-The 2019 Spirit Awards rules & regulations will be available via the link at the top of this page.
-The 2018 document is still available for reference.
+The 2019 Spirit Awards rules & regulations are available via the link at the top of this page.